nus-isy5001-wym/IRS-MRS-2020-01-18-IS02PT-GRP6-COVID-Chatbot/README.md

 ## SECTION 5 : USER GUIDE

-`Refer to appendix <Installation & User Guide> in project report at Github Folder: ProjectReport`
+`Refer to appendix <Installation & User Guide> in Github Folder: ProjectReport` `Note that due to long pages, it is not appended into Appendix of ProjectReport.
+The team felt it will be more organized and clear if it treated as a separate document.`

 ---
 ## SECTION 6 : PROJECT REPORT / PAPER

 `Refer to project report at Github Folder: ProjectReport`

-**Recommended Sections for Project Report / Paper:**
+**Table of Content for Project Report / Paper:**
-- Executive Summary / Paper Abstract
+1 Executive Summary
-- Business Problem Background
-- Project Objectives & Success Measurements
+2 Business Justification
+3 Project Team
-- Project Solution (To detail domain modelling & system design.)
+4 Project Solution
-- Project Implementation (To detail system development & testing approach.)
+5 Project Architecture & Implementation
-- Project Performance & Validation (To prove project objectives are met.)
+6 Project Performance & Validation
-- Project Conclusions: Findings & Recommendation
+7 Challenge & Recommendation
-- Appendix of report: Project Proposal
+APPENDIX OF REPORT A: Project Proposal
-- Appendix of report: Mapped System Functionalities against knowledge, techniques and skills of modular courses: MR, RS, CGS
-- Appendix of report: Installation and User Guide
+APPENDIX OF REPORT B: Mapped System Functionalities against knowledge, techniques and skills of modular courses APPENDIX OF REPORT C: Instalation and User Guide (see separate document) APPENDIX OF REPORT D: List of Intents
-- Appendix of report: 1-2 pages individual project report per project member, including: Individual reflection of project journey: (1) personal contribution to group project (2) what learnt is most useful for you (3) how you can apply the knowledge and skills in other situations or your workplaces
-- Appendix of report: List of Abbreviations
-- Appendix of report: References
+APPENDIX OF REPORT E: Individual Reports
+APPENDIX OF REPORT F: Abbreviations & References

 ---
 ## SECTION 7 : MISCELLANEOUS

 `Refer to Github Folder: Miscellaneous`
 ### Reference.txt
 * List of information references that the team uses in their work

+### COVIDChatbot.zip
+* Exported zip file for Dialogflow Agent for COVID-19 Chatbot.
+Refer to Installation & User Guide for deployment.